Many or all companies we feature compensate us. Compensation and editorial

 • It’s not a quick fix: You might be able to access the funds from a HELOC or home equity loan in a few weeks, but you could pay it back for decades.
 So it’s wise to consider how it might affect your finances over the long term.
 As Ramsey Solutions puts it, “We’ve never talked to a millionaire who got rich by borrowing against their home’s equity.”

 • Extended repayment terms: HELOCs and home equity loans often have extended repayment terms of up to 30 years.
 The long repayment terms could lead to paying more interest fees.
-For decades, you won’t be debt-free, which Ramsey considers a top priority.
+You won’t be debt-free for decades.